7 Signs You Have Allergies

 After a cold or a flu runs its course, most people recover, and their symptoms disappear.
 This is not the case with seasonal allergies.
 If left untreated, allergies can cause symptoms that continue as long as allergens are present, and they can return in the same seasons every year, whether in spring, summer, fall, or winter.

 Fortunately, treatment is available to significantly reduce allergy symptoms.
-At Texas ENT Specialists (TENTS), we offer immunotherapy for allergies, with treatments in the form of allergy shots or drops self-administered under the tongue.
+At Texas ENT Specialists (TENTS), our top ENT doctors in Houston and the surrounding areas offer immunotherapy for allergies, with treatments in the form of allergy shots or drops self-administered under the tongue.
 If you suffer from allergies, schedule a consultation to receive an allergy treatment plan, individually tailored for you.